 Please keep in mind that, as extraordinary as these dogs are, they are still puppies.
 Puppies need a lot of attention.
-They must be watched constantly or safely placed in their crate to be sure they don’t get into something that might harm them.
+They must be watched constantly or safely placed in their crate/play area to be sure they don’t get into something that might harm them.
 They tend to jump, nip, bite, and chew things that they shouldn’t.
 Some will wake you in the night to relieve themselves, while others will not.
 They are uniquely individual and go through developmental stages, just like children.
-We highly recommend signing up for puppy classes in your area, or if you prefer an online version, we use Bella & Baxter (the-online-puppy-school) and find it to be an amazing resource.
-The more training you invest in your new puppy, the better!
-They love to learn.
+In addition to the supplies below, please reference our Training page to see what method of dog training will work best for you and your family.

 Here at EverHeart Australian Labradoodles, we feed our puppies and dogs Life’s Abundance All Life Stages Dog Food.
 Life’s Abundance was formulated by Dr. Jane Bicks, DVM, a Holistic Veterinarian with more than 20 years of experience.
 This company uses a small batch manufacturing system and only the finest ingredients to provide a product that comes to us within 4-6 weeks of it being made and provides our dogs with a holistically balanced food that keeps them in optimal health.